Testing the coupling of dark radiations in light of the Hubble tension: Impact on cosmological perturbations and CMB power spectra

-Here $7/8$ stands for the statistical factor for the fermionic particles and $\xi_x=T_x/T_\gamma$ is the temperature ratio of radiations to photons.
-Eq.~\eqref{eq:Neff} reveals the relationship between the temperature and the flavors of the dark radiations.
-As depicted in Figure~\ref{fig:NeffXi}, dark radiations can explain the entire neutrino contribution when $N_x=3$, $\xi_x=(\frac{4}{11})^{1/3}$, and $N_{\rm ur}=0$, yielding $N_{\rm eff}\approx 3.046$.
-However, it can also be interpreted with $N_x\approx 4$ and $\xi_x\approx 0.68$.
-Note that although Eq.~\eqref{eq:Neff} can't capture the contribution from non-instant neutrino decoupling, the error is well below the current experiment capacity.
+Here, $7/8$ stands for the statistical factor for the fermionic particles, and $\xi_{\rm si}=T_{\rm si}/T_\gamma$ is the temperature ratio of SIdr to photons. $\xi_{\rm fs}=(4/11)^{1/3}$ is the temperature ratio between FSdr and photons.
+We also define the effective species number for SIdr, including the temperature effect $\tilde N_{\rm si}$.
+Eq.~\eqref{eq:Neff} reveals the degeneracy between the temperature and the flavors of the SIdr.
+As depicted in Fig~\ref{fig:NeffXi}, SIdr can explain the entire dark radiation contribution when $N_{\rm si}=3$, $\xi_{\rm si}=(\frac{4}{11})^{1/3}$, and $N_{\rm fs}=0$, yielding $N_{\rm eff}\approx 3.046$.
+However, the scenario can also be interpreted with $N_{\rm si}\approx 4$ and $\xi_{\rm si}\approx 0.68$.
+Although Eq.~\eqref{eq:Neff} can't capture the contribution from non-instant decoupling, the error is well within the margin of error for the current experiment capacity.

-In the standard model, we have three species of the free-streaming neutrinos and no self-interacting radiations, i.e., $R_\nu^{\rm SM}=0.408$.
-Also, if all radiations are tightly coupled, then $R_\nu=0$.
-Thus $(N_{\rm eff}, R_\nu)$ can parameterize most properties of dark radiations through their background and perturbation features imprint on CMB\footnote{If the dark radiations are coupled, the interaction strength is a key parameter as well.}.
+In the standard model, we have three species of FSdr (three neutrinos) and no SIdr, i.e., $R_{\rm fs}^{\rm SM}=0.408$.
+Also, if all radiations are tightly coupled, then $R_{\rm fs}=0$.
+Thus $(N_{\rm eff},R_{\rm fs})$ can be parameterized for the properties of dark radiations up to the effective species $\tilde N_{\rm si}$.
+To break the degeneracy, one of the prior knowledge on $(N_{\rm si},\xi_{\rm si},G_{\rm eff})$ is required. \footnote{If the dark radiations are coupled, the interacting strength is a key parameter as well, making it a crucial factor.}.

-The presence of free-streaming radiations perturb the CMB peaks and amplitudes.
-In the sub-horizon region and deep in the radiation-dominated epoch, the baryon density is negligible and the monopole of photon perturbation can be expressed as:
+The presence of SIdr perturbs the CMB peaks and amplitudes.
+In the sub-horizon region and deep in the radiation-dominated epoch, the baryon density is negligible, and the monopole of photon perturbation can be expressed as:

-where $(\Phi+\Psi)/2$ is the Weyl potential.
-Once the photons enter into the sound horizon, the Weyl potential decays to zero.
-Thus the decay potential is another source of the acoustic oscillation through the integral term, which is referred as the radiation driving effect \cite{hu1994anisotropies,lin2019phenomenology}.
-This extra source can carry a phase shift if the timing of the decay is modified.
-The amplitude of the radiation driving effect depends on the initial value of the Weyl potential
+where $(\Phi+\Psi)/2$ is the Weyl potential, $\Theta_0$ is the monopole of temperature fluctuation.
+The Weyl potential vanishes once the photons enter the sound horizon, leading to the radiation-driven effect of acoustic oscillations.\cite{hu1994anisotropies,lin2019phenomenology}.
+This extra source can carry a phase shift if the timing of the decay is modified, and the amplitude of the radiation-driving effect depends on the initial value of the Weyl potential

-where $\Phi,\Psi$ are the metric perturbations and $\mathcal{R}$ is the comoving curvature perturbation.
-One can see that the decrease in fractional free-streaming radiations energy density enhances the radiation-driving effect through the initial value shift.
+Here, $\Phi,\Psi$ are the metric perturbations, and $\mathcal{R}$ is the comoving curvature perturbation.
+One can observe that the decrease in fractional energy density enhances the radiation-driving effect through the shift in initial value.